 Planning ahead now can avoid significant financial and emotional hardship to your family in the future.

-Your estate planning is not just for when you die, but it also includes a plan for financial and health care decisions in the future, if you are unable to do so.
+Your estate planning is not just for when you die, but it also includes a plan for financial and health care decisions in the future, if circumstances arise & you cannot make those decisions yourself.

 Frequently asked questions about wills

 A will is a legal document which:

 - states who will receive your property when you die;

 - appoints the person(s) you want to be your executor(s);

 - appoints the person(s) you want to be the guardian of minor children;